 Trinity will begin an immediate investigation of all complaints under this policy as quickly as possible.

-If the subject of the complaint is a student, the Dean of Student Services will direct the investigation in collaboration with other relevant administrators, who may also include the Dean of the subject’s collegiate unit, the Director of Campus Housing, the Director of Public Safety, or such other administrators as may be necessary to engage in the investigation.
+If the subject of the complaint is a student, the Vice President for Student Affairs will direct the investigation in collaboration with other relevant administrators, who may also include the Dean of the subject’s collegiate unit, the Director of Campus Housing, the Director of Public Safety, or such other administrators as may be necessary to engage in the investigation.

-If the subject of the complaint is an employee (faculty, staff or vendor), the Director of Human Resources will lead the investigation in collaboration with other relevant personnel.
+If the subject of the complaint is an employee (faculty, staff or vendor), the Vice President for Human Resources will lead the investigation in collaboration with other relevant personnel.

-If the subject of the complaint is a guest or visitor, the Dean of Students and Director of Human Resources will confer with the Director of Public Safety and other relevant administrators.
+If the subject of the complaint is a guest or visitor, the Vice Presidents for Student Affairs and Human Resources will confer with the Director of Public Safety and other relevant administrators.
 As necessary, the subject of the complaint may be barred from campus immediately, and Trinity will take whatever additional action may be necessary to protect the safety of the campus community.

-All complaints registered under this policy must also be reported to the Provost, CFO and President, and these key executives reserve the right to direct further lines of inquiry as the case develops.
+All complaints registered under this policy must also be reported to the Provost and President, and these key executives reserve the right to direct further lines of inquiry as the case develops.